redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ## Why Should I Know Version Control?

-Think about instances where you've collaborated on document with a peer using a program like Microsoft Word.
-Unless you were using a cloud-based version of Word in Microsoft Teams or SharePoint, you inevitably ran into situations where you had to maintain different file version.
-You probably exchanged several emails with attachments named `Working Document_v2`, `Working Document_v2.1`, or, God forbid, `Working Document_Final`.
-(And when that `Final` version proved not to be "final," you may have created another version called `Working Document_final_final`.
-Where does it end?)
+Think about instances where you've worked on a document with a peer using a program like Microsoft Word.
+You probably ran into situations where you had to maintain different file versions.
+You may have exchanged several emails with attachments named `Working Document_v2`, `Working Document_v2.1`, or `Working Document_Final`.

 If you've experienced situations like the one described above, you've already experienced the reason why version control is necessary.
-It's inevitable that the system described above will break down at some point.
+It's inevitable that the system described above will break down.
 Someone will forget to download the latest version from their email, or someone will download the right version but forget to re-save with a different `_v<>` number.

-The other major headache with this approach is not knowing what changes were made in each file version.
-Even if you devised a fool-proof method for the suffix-based versioning system, how can you know which changes were associated with which version?
-Maybe you remember broadly what each version covers.
+The other problem with this approach is not knowing what changes were made in each file version.
+Maybe you can remember broadly what each version covers.
 But to version a document properly, you would need a computer-like memory for the details or every version—every paragraph, every word, every comma—and you would need to be able to hold those multiple versions in your head and compare them line-by-line.
 That's functionally impossible.

 Therefore, we need some way of systematically tracking changes from one version to the next, some way to understand what changes are associated with each version of a file.

 What we need is something called a version control system.

-**TL;DR** You'll give yourself headaches (and future you will hate present you) if you manually save multiple versions of a file.

 ## What Is a Version Control System?

 A version control system (VCS) is a set of computational tools that allow users to systematically track changes to a file or set of files within a directory.
 A VCS also allows for users to "roll back" to an earlier version of their file(s) if they so choose.

-### What is Distributed Version Control?

-There are two primary models of version control: centralized version control and distributed version control.

-With centralized version control, all users on a team save their changes on their personal computers and save their changes to a centralized system of record in a server.
-(The proper term is "committing" a change; more on this later.)

-With distributed version control, each developer on a team maintains a copy of that system of record on their personal computer.
-When developers want to join their code with others, they submit their system of record to an orchestration system that registers differences between the various systems of record.
-That orchestration system allows developers to reconcile differences and merge the various systems of record into a single system of record.

-Having said all that, distributed version control is what I'll be focused on in the rest of this guide.
-While there are still teams out there that use centralized version control, distributed version control is far more popular because it's faster and it better enables collaboration between team members.

-**TL;DR** In all likelihood, you'll only ever use distributed version control, so don't worry about the difference between it and centralized version.

 ## What is Git?

-Git is a distributed VCS.
+Git is a VCS.
 It's by far the most popular VCS in the world.

 Unlike many programs technical writers may be familiar with (MS Word, MadCap Flare, etc.), Git is a command-line tool.
 Therefore, it is directed by textual commands entered in the command line, not by the point-and-click direction of a mouse.

-### Aside on the Command Line

-For those technical writers that are unfamiliar with the command line, using it can be scary the first few times.
-You're totally going to break your computer if you enter the wrong character, right?
-(Nah, not likely.)

-Fear of the command line is completely understandable if you've never used it.
-But the fact is that the command line is, in many respects, superior to point-and-click direction once you get used to it.
-It's oftentimes far quicker.
-You can do things with it that you can't with your mouse.
-Using it brings you closer to the tools that developers use, helping to break down the barrier that can separate technical writers from their developer counterparts.

-So don't fear the command line.
-Embrace it.

 ### Git and GitHub: Related But Distinct

 You'll sometimes hear Git used interchangeably with [GitHub](https://github.com/).
 That's wrong.
 Git and GitHub are separate entities and do separate things.

-Git, again, is a distributed version control system used for tracking the history and details of various file states.
+Git, again, is a version control system used for tracking the history and details of various file states.
 Git is run from the command line.

 GitHub, by contrast, is a website and server used for *storing* Git repositories and their files.
 It also has a few other key functions that I won't get into here.

-What makes the distinction between Git and GitHub murkier is that, as their similar names might suggest, they are often used in tandem.
+What makes the distinction between Git and GitHub murkier is that they are often used in tandem.
 Project developers will version control their code on their local computer using Git.
-When they are ready, they will "push" their files and accompanying Git history to GitHub, where the files and Git history can be accessed by their co-developers.
+When they are ready, they will "push" their files and accompanying Git history to GitHub, where the files and Git history can be viewed by their co-developers.

 While I won't describe them in detail here, you should know that GitHub isn't the only Git storage and orchestration website out there.
 [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product) are two other examples.

 So, one of the distinctions between Git and GitHub is that you can have Git without GitHub, but you can't have GitHub without Git.

-**TL;DR** Git is a command line tool for versioning code and documentation.
-GitHub is a website for storing Git repositories.
-Git and GitHub are often used in combination.

 ## Git Instructions